-The second geotechnical vignette we share here involves unanticipated ground conditions encountered during down-the-hole hammer drilling for installation of multiple caissons for a high-load above-ground NYC construct.
-This site is underlain by ~100' of Holocene fill and Pleistocene strata and basal gently inclined Cambro-Ordovician rocks of the Inwood Marble Formation.
-Production drilling for forty-four (44) or 30% of the 148 installed caissons experienced anomalous groundwater and/or sediment inflows and associated ground effects during construction, well beyond any reasonable anticipation of risk.
-Both at the base of the overburden and while drilling rock sockets notable outpourings of water + material included spectacular instances of geysering (Figure 9), transforming this NYC construction site into a "Disney water theme park".
-Below we discuss the persistent ground effects experienced during production drilling and our use of a three-point fracture plane solutions, geological maps and sections to depict the natural bedrock condition detected beneath the site that led to a DSC claim.
+The third geotechnical vignette we share here involves unanticipated ground conditions encountered during down-the-hole hammer drilling for installation of multiple caissons and piles for a high-load above-ground construct in the Manhattan Prong of NYC.
+This site occurs above nearly 100' of Holocene fill and Pleistocene glacial strata which bury gently inclined lower Paleozoic rocks of the Inwood Marble Formation.
+Production drilling for forty-four (44) or ~30% of 148 caissons installed experienced anomalous groundwater and/or sediment inflows and associated ground effects during construction, well beyond any reasonable anticipation of risk.
+Penetration both at the base of the overburden and while drilling rock sockets produced enormous outpourings of water + material including spectacular instances of geysering transforming this NYC construction site into a "Disney water theme park" (Figure 18).
+Below we discuss the ground effects experienced during production drilling using an approved down-the hole hammer and our use of a three-point fracture plane solutions, geological maps and sections to depict the natural bedrock condition detected beneath the site that led to a DSC claim.

-Figure 9 - View of as-built anomalous water + material flow and geysering associated with caisson drilling in November 2015 at a terrestrial caisson/pile drilling job site.
+Figure 18 - View of as-built anomalous water + material flow and geysering associated with $\sim 100$ ' deep caisson drilling in November 2015 at the job site.
 (Contractor image.)

-The DSC claim pursued by the contractors was based on unanticipated high transmissivity and communication at the base of the overburden and within the upper part of the marble bedrock layer.
-This introduced water and material into many caissons and rock sockets which could not have been anticipated by the contractor based on the geologic data supplied in the pre-bid documents nor in the provided boring logs.
-After costly excessive water mitigations on site in 2015 through 2016 we were able to examine the soil and rock core samples in early 2017 to aid in our geotechnical analysis.
+The DSC claim pursued by the contractors was based on unanticipated high transmissivity and communication at the base of the overburden and within the upper part of the marble bedrock layer which introduced water and material into many caissons and rock sockets.
+After costly excessive water debacles on site in 2015 through 2016 we were able to examine the soil and rock core samples in early 2017 to aid our geotechnical analysis.

-The scientific conclusions of our support efforts rely partly on a basic three-point solution analysis of like features noted in the pre-bid logs and our prior experience elsewhere in the same formation.
-Here we detected through-going, gently-inclined open water-bearing fracture zones dipping beneath the job site that produced an unknown subsurface "plumbing system" which fed the excessive water and sediment flows encountered during subsurface drilling.
-Extraction and redistribution of subsurface water and sediment not only hindered the construction effort but created serious ground effects (anomalous surface flow volumes, ground cracks, cratering, boils and local building settlement and cracking).
+The scientific conclusions of our geotechnical support efforts rely partly on a basic threepoint solution analysis of like features noted in the pre-bid boring logs and our prior experience elsewhere in the same formation.
+Here we detected through-going, gently-inclined open waterbearing fracture zones dipping beneath the job site that produced an unknown subsurface "plumbing system" which fed the excessive water and sediment flows encountered during subsurface drilling.
+Extraction and redistribution of subsurface water and sediment not only hindered the construction effort but created deleterious ground effects (anomalous extraction flow volumes, ground cracks, cratering, boils and local building settlement and cracking) which led to periods of site demobilization.
+The two hitherto unknown natural water-bearing transmissive fracture zones identified in this analysis clearly constitute a DSC that no contractor could have predicted particularly in view of the pre-bid geotechnical information provided.

-The stratigraphy of roughly 100' of overburden from the top down included Holocene fill, Pleistocene sand units, intervening varved strata and basal till below which penetrations into the Inwood Marble bedrock were met with persistent excessive water and material inflows (Figure 10).
+The stratigraphy of roughly 100' of overburden from the top down include Holocene fill, Pleistocene sand units, intervening varved strata and basal till below (Figure 19).
+Penetration into the Inwood Marble bedrock were met with persistent excessive water and material outflows that in a few cases led to uncontrollable 40'-high geysering consisting of groundwater and sediment at the drill site.
+(See Figure 18.)

-Figure 10 - Across site roughly W-E geological profile section drawn from data supplied in the geotechnical report showing overburden strata and the buried Inwood Marble bedrock layer.
+Figure 19 - Across site roughly W-E geological profile section drawn from data supplied in the geotechnical report showing overburden strata and the buried Inwood Marble bedrock layer.
 This view of the site was the anticipation and design criteria for the contractor's approved means and methods.
+(Drawn without vertical exaggeration.)